scherkao31/timing_is_everything/index.md

 TONS OF GRAPHS : WHAT TO DO ?

 We observe significantly different distributions among genres.
 Action films appear to have a relatively uniform distribution throughout the year.
 It's worth noting that action is the only genre that doesn't experience a decline during the summer, which contradicts the general trend.
-It's important to mention that for the final analysis, correlation tests will be considered to confirm whether or not months can have an impact on certain genres
+It's important to mention that for our final word, correlation tests will be considered to confirm whether or not months can have an impact on certain genres

 #### 1.1.4.
 Repartition of the continent